-This paper provides evidence for substantial learning by doing effects among professional investors in a large and highly competitive segment of financial markets.
-We develop a new methodology to show that experienced mutual fund managers outperform their non-experienced counterparts by up to 67bp per quarter on a risk-adjusted basis.
+Learning by doing matters for professional investors.
+We develop a new methodology to show that mutual fund managers outperform by a risk-adjusted 1.5% per quarter in industries where they have experience.
 The key to our identification strategy is that we look "inside" funds and exploit heterogeneity in experience for the same manager at a given point in time across industries.
-In addition to highlighting a previously underemphasized source of observed mutual fund manager skill, our approach circumvents some of the main obstacles for the empirical literature on learning by doing effects in economics.
+As fund managers become more experienced, their trades become better predictors for abnormal stock returns around subsequent earnings announcements.
+Our approach identifies experience as a first-order driver of observed mutual fund manager skill.

-JEL Classification: G23, D03, D83, J24 Keywords: Learning by Doing, Mutual Funds
+JEL Classification: G02, G23, D83, J24

+Keywords: Behavioral Finance, Investor Learning, Mutual Funds

-^{}Alberto Manconi is at Tilburg University and can be reached at +31 13-466-2804 or a.manconi@uvt.nl.
-Oliver Spalt is at Tilburg University and can be reached at +31 13-466-3545 or o.g.spalt@uvt.nl.
-We would like to thank Jules van Binsbergen, Joost Driessen, Joey Engleberg, Luis Goncalves-Pinto, John Griffin, Mark Grinblatt, Denis Gromb, Matti Keloharju, Alexander Kempf, Ralph Koijen, George Korniotis, Alok Kumar, Alexandra Niessen-Ruenzi, Steven Ongena, Stefan Ruenzi, Clemens Sialm, Sheridan Titman, Monika Trapp, and Russ Wermers for helpful discussions and valuable comments.
+Elisabeth Kempf: Tilburg University and CentER, e.kempf@tilburguniversity.edu.
+Alberto Manconi: Tilburg University and CentER, a.manconi@uvt.nl.
+Oliver Spalt: Tilburg University and CentER o.g.spalt@uvt.nl.
+We would like to thank Jules van Binsbergen, Joost Driessen, Joey Engelberg, Luis Goncalves-Pinto, John Griffin, Mark Grinblatt, Denis Gromb, Matti Keloharju, Alexander Kempf, Ralph Koijen, George Korniotis, Alok Kumar, Alexandra Niessen-Ruenzi, Steven Ongena, Ben Ranish, Stefan Ruenzi, Clemens Sialm, Sheridan Titman, Monika Trapp, and Russ Wermers for helpful discussions and valuable comments.
 We are responsible for all remaining errors and omissions.
 When the markets act up like this, one natural reaction is to rely on the insights of experienced managers.
 The argument goes that, because they have been around the block a few times, they'll be able to navigate their funds better this time around.
 (From: Wall Street Journal (2010))